LivotovLabs/SORM/README.md

 # SORM

-Simple yet powerful and lightweight ORM library for Android for your projects.
+Simple yet powerful and lightweight ORM library for Android.
-It was initially developed for internal projects to make our life a bit easier, but lately decided to publish it for everyone.
+It was initially developed for internal projects to make our life a bit easier, but lately we decided to publish it for everyone.

 Status
 ===

+We're currently in process with new (2.0) major version of this library.
+Once ready, it will be available here with all the documentation and samples.

+For version 1.0 please see the bundled demo app as a reference.

 - Current version: [ ![Download](https://api.bintray.com/packages/livotovlabs/maven/SORM/images/download.svg) ](https://bintray.com/livotovlabs/maven/SORM/_latestVersion)